sunetbiz/55/Who's-Using-Telegram-Bot-SDK?.md

 ## Health & Fitness
 - [@WeightLogBot](https://telegram.me/WeightLogBot) - Logs your weight, and gives you a JSON API and nice output commands to see your progress.
 - [@SibDietBot](https://telegram.me/sibdietbot) - preparation of dietary and medical advice (Persian).
+- [@leofoodbot](https://telegram.me/leofoodbot) - Shows nutrition facts for more than 8500 foods.

 ## Reference
 - [@Spoopybot](https://telegram.me/Spoopybot) - You will get visited by the spoopy telegram skeleton.